Who Should Read This Book

 This method has been used throughout the book and is an excellent way of keeping the reader engaged.

 First, the author presents you with a question in the form of choice, and you probably take a few moments to ponder the answer before the author explains what most people generally choose.
 He then explains why the choice seems irrational when analysed using older frameworks and theories.
-I found this technique very captivating as it allows the reader to participate in the experiments.
+I found this technique captivating as it allows the reader to participate in the experiments.

 - Part 5: Two Selves